gnardini/blog-content/posts/creating-my-personal-website-with-ai.md

 ## Final Thoughts

 It's been really fun using Kamara to build websites lately and I'll keep building new ones and improving the plugin.
 There's already a few in the pipeline and I've been using it on existing projects as well (although there are some limitations with big ones).
+The coding speed that can be achieved is amazing.
 Hopefully I'll have a version ready to share soon.
 It's already ready actually, it just has some rough edges, but if you'd like to give it a try reach out to me!

 I've also been enjoying writing.
 I can see myself doing this more often, the whole process is fun and rewarding.
 What helped was changing my mentality a bit and caring a lot less about whether people will read it or not.
 I'm writing for myself more than I'm writing for others, which helps a lot.